Code-Institute-Submissions/nz_stats_data_dashboard/README.md

 # NZ Stats Data Dashboard | Javascript Data Visualisation Project

 This is a single page application which uses open source javascript data visualisation libraries to explore statistical data from New Zealand's government stats website (stats.gov.nz).
 It is a front-end only website that provides visitors with data visualisations of data from four distinct areas:
-1. Internation Travel and Migration
+1. International Travel and Migration
 2. Food Price Index
 3. Serious Injuries
 4. Income and Work